Want that satisfying crunch while biting into a freshly smoked chicken?

 Hence, it is recommended to start the smoking process at a low temperature and increase the heat for the last hour of cooking.

 Don’t Foil The Chicken

-Foiling your meat in the smoker may be contributing to the formation of rubbery chicken skin as it creates an enclosed environment and traps heat.
+Foiling your meat in the smoker may be contributing to the formation of rubbery chicken skin.

 This in turn causes the chicken to retain moisture on the surface of the skin, quickening the cooking process and turning crispy chicken skin soggy.